Trump outlines preferred policies if GOP retakes Congress in CPAC speech

 He said GOP candidates should campaign on holding the Biden administration accountable and working to “shut down” the southern border, reduce crime and beat inflation.
 He said restoring “public safety” is the first job for the next Congress, and he knows the Republicans who are running are “not going to play games.”

-Trump reiterated his call for instituting a death penalty for drug dealers.
+Trump reiterated his call for instituting the death penalty for drug dealers.
 He said China does not have any drug issues because it executes drug dealers following swift trials.

 He said the process “sounds horrible” but would be effective in bringing down drug dealing.